HomeResource Hub

 We also have a wealth of resources available to you as you navigate your career, including finding your market rate, how to write a cover letter, interview questions and answers to prepare for, salary negotiation scripts and myths, how to ask for a raise, more free career guides, and much more!

 Until next time, stay awesome, stay strong, and keep advocating for yourself no matter what!
-I’m Daniella, a former engineer who writes about tech, money, and careers, a current member of the CNET Money Expert Review Board, and original creator of the award-winning blog and podcast for leveling up your money, career, and side hustles, I Like to Dabble and Remote Work Bestie.
+I’m Daniella Flores, a former engineer who writes about tech, money, and careers, and a current member of the CNET Money Expert Review Board.
 I’m extremely passionate about workers' rights and financial freedom, so it’s a pleasure to be able to bring you this type of content through the Salary Transparent Street blog (thank you for the opportunity, Hannah!)
 You can also follow me on Linkedin.
 Chat soon!

 If this guide helps you land a higher-paying job, let us know!
 Send us an email ➡️ hello@salarytransparentstreet.com